Jon-Webb-79/csalt/docs/doxygen/sphinx_docs/MinHeap.rst

 This library does not contain a method to replace values in a Min Heap data structure, mostly becase their are many different methods for finding the current value to be changed.
 The preferred method may vary greatly depending on user needs.
-INstead, this library leaves it up to the user to develop their own method for finding the perferred index to be changed and then they can use the ``replace_min_heap_index`` method to change the value.
+Instead, this library leaves it up to the user to develop their own method for finding the perferred index to be changed and then they can use the ``replace_min_heap_index`` method to change the value.